 The good news is you don’t need much to create a special space in your home dedicated to well-being and mental health.
 Here are a handful of tips — and some meditation room ideas from across the web — to help get you started building your own Zen refuge, even if all you’re working with is a few square feet of available space.

 Intrigued?
 Read on!
 We’re taking a deep dive to show you how to create a meditation room in your home and help you channel positive energy into your abode.
+And if you’re looking for a place to practice mindful reading, be sure to read our article on reading nook ideas!

 Here’s how you can create the ultimate meditation room in 7 steps